Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 ## Adding TwinCAT relevant pre-commits

 As you might have noticed, there is not a lot of open source software for TwinCAT.
-Luckily there are actually some pre-commits specifically for TwinCAT!
-The kind people of the Photon Controls and Data Systems at SLAC have open sourced their TwinCAT pre-commit files!
+Luckily there is a pre-commit specifically for TwinCAT!
+The kind people of the Photon Controls and Data Systems at SLAC have open sourced their TwinCAT pre-commits.

 In order to use the SLAC pre-commits, add the following lines to your `.pre-commit-config.yaml` file: